Generic Name: Clomiphene (KLOE mi feen)

 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - Swelling, warmth, numbness, change of color, or pain in a leg or arm.

-- A very bad ovary problem may happen with clomiphene.
-Call your doctor right away if you have very bad stomach pain or bloating, upset stomach or throwing up, loose stools (diarrhea), weight gain, shortness of breath, or a change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use clomiphene.
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.